After 6 weeks of backpacking Perú, we have some tips to share with you to help keep that budget under control.

 If you’re in Cusco, we highly recommend trying Greenpoint, a vegan restaurant which serves fresh and delicious food.
 The lunch menú del día is 15 soles ($4.5USD / $6AUD) and includes a drink, salad buffet, entree, main and dessert!!

 2. Consider alternative routes for Machu Picchu

-Min time needed: 5 days but there are 4 day options.
-If you are taking the bus back to Cusco, we recommend staying the night in Aguas Calientas after you’ve spent the day at Machu Picchu.
+Min time needed: 5 days but there are 4-day options.
+If you are taking the bus back to Cusco, we recommend staying the night in Aguas Calientes after you’ve spent the day at Machu Picchu.

-Min time needed: 3 days but we suggest the 4 day options as the hike is excellent!
-If you are taking the bus back to Cusco, we recommend staying the night in Aguas Calientas after you’ve spent the day at Machu Picchu.
+Min time needed: 3 days but we suggest the 4-day options as the hike is excellent!
+If you are taking the bus back to Cusco, we recommend staying the night in Aguas Calientes after you’ve spent the day at Machu Picchu.

 Cost: $150USD through Peru Coca Travel (highly recommend) which included all activities and a bus ride back.
 The train was also an option for an extra $70USD.
 This is the cheapest deal we could find and there were others in our group who paid a lot more.

 Train: The train doesn’t actually leave from Cusco bur rather from Ollantaytambo.
 You’ll take a bus to Ollantaytambo (included with your train pass), train to Aguas Calientes, stay the night, Machu Picchu the next day and you can take a train home on the same day.

 Min time needed: 2 days